 We value our partnership with secondary school teachers and counsellors.
 We also rely on you to help reinforce to students the importance of meeting application deadlines and submitting the appropriate documents when required.

-Information regarding 2017-2018 application cycle dates and other important information has been provided by the Ontario Universities’ Application Centre (OUAC).
-The relevant application deadlines for the University of Toronto Scarborough are as follows.
+Information regarding 2018-2019 application cycle dates and other important information has been provided by the Ontario Universities’ Application Centre (OUAC).
+The relevant application deadlines for the University of Toronto Scarborough can be found on the Dates & Deadlines page.

 Important Information about the Concurrent Teacher Education Program at the University of Toronto